Episiotomy Explained: Types, Procedure, and Recovery

 Understanding Episiotomy: What It Is and Why It’s Done

 An episiotomy is a surgical incision made in the perineum during childbirth to expand the vaginal opening.
-This procedure aims to facilitate delivery, especially if the baby is in distress or if there’s a need for quicker intervention.
+The goal is to make delivery easier, particularly when the baby is in distress or a faster delivery is needed.

-The incision allows for more room, potentially reducing the risk of tearing.
-Typically, episiotomies are performed under local anesthesia, ensuring you’re comfortable during the process.
+The incision creates more room and may reduce the risk of uncontrolled tearing.
+Episiotomies are performed under local anesthesia, so you remain comfortable during the procedure.

 An episiotomy is recommended when there’s a clear medical necessity, particularly if complications arise during delivery.